steadyshan/js-frameworks/Angular_lte_4/v-museum/README.md

 - Viewer roles - between seeing all categories to selected sets of categories

 ## Page layout and navigation
+### Viewer pages - content
 - All content related pages will have a header, main content and right nav sections
 - If not logged in, the landing page will have
   * Main content will give a description
-  * Right Nav will have user name/password with login button and a register button (2)
+  * Right Nav will have user name/password with login button and a register button
   * Admins will have one or two extra buttons for redirecting to admin related tasks like user and content maintenance
-- After logging in or a returning usesr
+- After logging in or, as a returning user, the landing page is a tabbed interface with each tab leading to a category which the user is 'authorized' to see
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.
+ * which 'landing' category is to be decided. right now the 1st viewable category (as per the order of how the category names is stored)

 ## Notes
 1 This is a 'no backend' app.
-User info will be stored in the browser cache (localstorage) 2
+User info will be stored in the browser cache (localstorage)

 ## Development server

+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.10.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.